StevanusPangau/StevanusPangau/README.md

 *   🌍  I'm based in Indonesia
 *   ✉️  You can contact me at [stevanuspangau50@gmail.com](mailto:stevanuspangau50@gmail.com)
-*   🧠  I'm learning Laravel, Javarscript and NodeJs
+*   🧠  I'm learning Laravel, Javascript and NodeJs
 *   🤝  I'm open to collaborating on Software Developer

 ### Skills